cerberuscx/evrmore-vanity-address-generator/README.md

 pip install base58 ecdsa
 ```

+## Usage
+Save the script to a file, for example, vanity_address_generator.py
 Set the desired prefix on line 16 in the python script and note EVR addresses must start with an 'E'
 ```
 PREFIX = 'ENSo'
 ```
-## Usage
-Save the script to a file, for example, vanity_address_generator.py, and run it:
+Run it:
 ```
 python vanity_address_generator.py
 ```